XFRCollective/ia-xfr/README.md

 # internetarchive

-Scripts we use to administer the XFR Collective collection using Internet Archive's python libraries.

---
+This repository contains scripts and commands used by XFR Collective to administer files on Internet Archive.

-## Install Dependencies
+## dependencies

 - python
 - pandas
 - pip
 - internetarchive

-before running any of the scripts below, be sure to log into your internet archive account using `ia config`
+Before running any of the scripts below, be sure to log into your internet archive account using `ia config`

---

-## ia-csv.py
+## Export Metadata

-This script exports all metadata in an internet archive collection as a .csv file.
+The ia-csv.py script exports all metadata in an internet archive collection as a .csv file.
 The file can then be edited and uploaded back into internet archive using the command `ia metadata --spreadsheet="xfrcollective.csv`.

 To run the script

 1. Install all dependencies
 2. Copy ia-csv.py script
 3. Run `ia config [internet archive login]`
 4. Run `python ia-csv.py [collection name] [output file]`

+## Edit and Upload Metadata

+Once the .csv file has been exported, it can be edited and the new data re-imported into Internet Archive.

+1. Export .csv file using the instructions above
+2. Edit .csv file in Excel or another spreadsheet program.
+Do not change the name of any header field.
+3. Save edited .csv file AS a .csv file
+4. Run `ia config [internet archive login]`
+5. Run `ia metadata --spreadsheet="uploading.csv"`